 After a work injury, filing for and obtaining workers’ compensation benefits can be a frustrating process.
-If anything, it's become more frustrating over the past several years with the advent of managed care, constant legislative attempts to "revamp the system" [certainly you've heard the endless drumbeat "waste, fraud and abuse" during election seasons] and court decisions that have created additional hoops for injured workers to jump through to establish eligibility for benefits in what was designed to be a "no-fault" program.
+It's become more frustrating over the past several years with managed care, constant legislative attempts to "revamp the system" [you've heard the endless drumbeat "waste, fraud and abuse" during election seasons] and court decisions that have created additional hoops for injured workers to jump through to establish eligibility for benefits in what was a "no-fault" program.
 The system operates on specific deadlines with large amounts of paperwork.
 Employers and the Bureau of Workers' Compensation (BWC) typically have competing interests against the injured worker and the whole situation can feel overwhelming.
 This is especially true when employees are also managing the physical and emotional pain of their injuries.
 It is understandable that injured workers and their families make missteps along the way.
 Already this year, more than 10,500 of the 20,971 workers’ compensation claims filed in Ohio were denied.
 That means that only about half of the work injury claims result in benefits being paid.
-Many times these denials are the result of avoidable mistakes.
+Often these denials result from avoidable mistakes.

 Top 5 Mistakes Injured Ohio Workers Need to Avoid

 - Not reporting the injury.
-Ohio law provides injured workers with up to a year to file a claim for workers’ compensation benefits, depending on the nature of the injury (two years for Occupational Disease claims).
-However, as time passes it can become more difficult to successfully obtain benefits.
-It is important for injured workers to report their injury to their employers as soon as possible.
+Ohio law provides injured workers with up to a year to file a claim for workers’ compensation benefits, depending on the injury (two years for Occupational Disease claims).
+However, as time passes it can become more difficult to obtain benefits.
+It is important for injured workers to report an injury to their employers soon.
 Typically, employers will ask employees to complete an incident report and provide information about getting started with a workers’ compensation claim.
 If your employer does not require this, it is still a good idea to report the injury in writing, as this creates a clear timeline and notice of injury.
 Workers who fail to do so may miss the statute of limitations for a claim, or the delay in filing may make it appear that the injury is not as severe as the worker claims.

 - Not seeking medical care or not following the doctor’s treatment plan.
 Workers’ compensation benefits exist to treat injury and help workers recover.
-If a worker does not seek care, it may seem as though there is no injury at all.
-Additionally, failure to comply with a doctor’s prescribed plan will be viewed negatively by the BWC.
+If a worker does not seek care, it may seem as though there is no injury.
+And failure to comply with a doctor’s prescribed plan will be viewed negatively by the BWC.
 If no injury exists or no treatment is necessary, the BWC will likely determine that no benefits are warranted.

 - Not hiring an experienced attorney.
-There are many reasons why injured workers hesitate to hire an attorney.
+There are many reasons injured workers hesitate to hire an attorney.
 Often, they do not know how to find one, think they don't need one, or worry they cannot afford one.
-While some simple cases can be handled on your own, the help of an attorney can ensure that you are able to obtain the maximum amount of compensation you deserve.
-Attorneys who specialize in Ohio workers' compensation cases have an intimate understanding of workers’ rights and experience negotiating with employers, TPAs and the BWC.
+While some simple cases can be handled on your own, the help of an attorney can ensure that you can obtain the maximum compensation you deserve.
+Attorneys who specialize in Ohio workers' compensation cases intimately understand workers’ rights and have experience negotiating with employers, TPAs and the BWC.
 Check out an attorney's online reviews to see what their clients and peers say about them.
-Additionally, most workers’ compensation lawyers, including us at Monast Law Office, work on a contingency basis, which means you do not pay attorney fees unless your claim is successful.
+And most workers’ compensation lawyers, including us at Monast Law Office, work on a contingency basis, which means you do not pay attorney fees unless your claim succeeds.

-Workers’ compensation benefits provide medical care and wage replacement that is vital to injured Ohio workers.
+Workers’ compensation benefits provide medical care and wage replacement vital to injured Ohio workers.
 The outcome of your claim can affect you and your family for years to come–shouldn't you give yourself the best possible chance for success?
-Request a copy of our free book, The Worker’s Guide to Injury Compensation in Ohio, to learn more about your rights, the workers’ compensation system, and how we here at Monast Law Office may be able to help.
-There's no obligation–what's most important to me right now is that YOU have the power to make the best decision you possibly can about your workers' compensation case.
+Request a copy of our free book, The Worker’s Guide to Injury Compensation in Ohio, to learn more about your rights, the workers’ compensation system, and how we here at Monast Law Office may help.
+There's no obligation–what's most important to know right now is that YOU have the power to make the best decision you possibly can about your workers' compensation case.